Last Updated/Verified: January 12, 2022

 Checklist to become a North Dakota LPN:

 - Apply for licensure with the North Dakota Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam

 LPN Salaries in North Dakota